If you are a care leaver you may be able to get housing and other help from your local council. The help you get mainly depends on your age.

 21 years old and above care leavers

 Some older care leavers can get accommodation from the housing department if they can show that they are in priority need.
-This may be the case if you are vulnerable as a result of having been in care, for example, if you haven't had a stable home since you left care, or you have slept on the streets in the past.
+For example, this may be the case if you:

 Help and advice for homeless care leavers